 Metastatic Liver Cancer

-Metastatic liver cancer is more common than primary liver cancer and is sometimes the initial clinical manifestation of cancer originating in the GI tract, breast, lung, or pancreas.
+Metastatic liver cancer is more common than primary liver cancer and is sometimes the initial clinical manifestation of cancer originating in the gastrointestinal tract, breast, lung, or pancreas.

 Early liver metastases may be asymptomatic.
 Nonspecific symptoms of cancer (eg, weight loss, anorexia, fever) often develop first.
 The liver may be enlarged, hard, or tender; massive hepatomegaly with easily palpable nodules signifies advanced disease.
 Hepatic bruits and pleuritic-type pain with an overlying friction rub are uncommon but characteristic.
 Splenomegaly is occasionally present, especially when the primary cancer is pancreatic.
 Concomitant peritoneal tumor seeding may produce ascites, but jaundice is usually absent or mild initially unless a tumor causes biliary obstruction.

 Liver metastases are suspected in patients with weight loss and hepatomegaly or with primary tumors likely to spread to the liver.
-If metastases are suspected, liver function tests are often done, but results are usually not specific for the diagnosis.
-Alkaline phosphatase, γ-glutamyl transpeptidase, and sometimes LDH typically increase earlier or to a greater degree than do other test results; aminotransferase levels vary.
+If metastases are suspected, liver tests are often done, but results are usually not specific for the diagnosis.
+Alkaline phosphatase, gamma-glutamyl transpeptidase, and sometimes lactate dehydrogenase typically increase earlier or to a greater degree than do other test results; aminotransferase levels vary.
 Imaging tests have good sensitivity and specificity.
 Ultrasonography is usually helpful, but CT with contrast or MRI with contrast is often more accurate.

 Liver biopsy guided by imaging provides the definitive diagnosis and is done if other tests are equivocal or if histologic information (eg, cell type of the liver metastasis) may help determine the treatment plan.